 This clause specifies how a UE is authenticated to 5G network via a trusted non-3GPP access network.

 This is based on the specified procedure in TS 23.502 [8] clause 4.12a.2.2 "Registration procedure for trusted non-3GPP access".
-The authentication procedure is similar to the authentication procedure for trusted non-3GPP access defined in clause 7.2.1 with few differences, which are mentioned below:
+The authentication procedure is similar to the authentication procedure for Untrusted non-3GPP access defined in clause 7.2.1 with few differences, which are mentioned below: